DavidAnson/grunt-check-pages/README.md

 Default value: `null`
 *Required*

-`pageUrls` specifies a list of URLs that identify any number of web pages for the task to check.
+`pageUrls` specifies a list of URLs for any number of web pages that the task will check.

 URLs must be absolute and can point to local or remote content.
 The `pageUrls` array can be empty, but must be present.

 #### checkLinks
 Type: `Boolean`
 Default value: `false`

-Enabling `checkLinks` causes each link in the page to be checked for validity (i.e., an HTTP HEAD request returns success).
+Enabling `checkLinks` causes each link in a page to be checked for validity (i.e., an [HTTP HEAD request](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) returns success).

 The following element/attribute pairs are used to identify links:

 * `a`/`href`
 * `area`/`href`
 * `audio`/`src`